mailpile/HoiPoi/README.md

     * nickname -> User's visible name, used in web UI, cookie and outgoing e-mail
     * email_subscription -> one of "weekly", "monthly", "none"
     * vote.ID -> one of "yes", "no", "none"
-* When a user votes, an AJAX POST request is sent to /cgi-bin/user-up.py - written
+* When a user votes, an AJAX POST request is sent to /cgi-bin/user-up.py
     * Cookie is ignored for security reasons (avoid CSRF attacks)
     * json=JSON filename (slashes disallowed)
     * variable=vote.ID
     * value=yes (or no or none)
-* Same interface is used to change name or e-mail subscription values - written
+* Same interface is used to change name or e-mail subscription values
-* When a user changes their password, an AJAX POST request is sent to /cgi-bin/user-mv.py - written
+* When a user changes their password, an AJAX POST request is sent to /cgi-bin/user-mv.py
     * Cookie is ignored for security reasons (avoid CSRF attacks)
     * oldjson=JSON filename (slashes disallowed)
     * newjson=new JSON filename